Norway in the Eurovision Song Contest 2020

-Norway originally planned to participate in the Eurovision Song Contest 2020.
+Norway was set to be represented at the Eurovision Song Contest 2020.
 The Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2020 in order to select the Norwegian entry for the 2020 contest in Rotterdam, the Netherlands.
 The competition was won by Ulrikke with the song "Attention".
 However, the contest was cancelled due to the COVID-19 pandemic in Europe.